cnorm35/bridgetown-blog/src/work.md

 very 'me'.
 Odd, yet practical with a dash of weird.
 This is something I made purely because I wanted it to be a thing.
 Call or text 3213-HORROR for recommendations of horror movies available to stream now.
-If you keep an eye out at the conferences I attend, there's usually some scattered pins and stickers.
-If you'd like to see what it's all about _without_ racking up any Twilio charges on my account, you can listen to the intro and error message I had recorded by a professional voice over artist.
+If you keep an eye out at the conferences I attend, they're usually some scattered pins and stickers while they last.
+If you'd like to see what it's all about _without_ racking up any Twilio charges on my account, you can listen to the intro and error message I had recorded by a professional voice-over artist below.

 <div class="my-20">